-Gender pay regulations: research reveals businesses need to tackle culture of ‘casual’ gender discrimination
+Gender pay regulations: Businesses need to tackle culture of ‘casual’ gender discrimination

-New research – released on the day that the Gender Pay Gap Regulations are introduced – reveals challenges UK businesses face to bring about gender parity in the workplace.
+New research – released on the day that the Gender Pay Gap Regulations are introduced – reveals challenges UK businesses face to bring about gender parity in the workplaceMatt Scott

-Companies with 250 or employees are now required to publish details on what they pay male and female staff following the implementation today [6 April 2017] of the government’s gender pay reporting regulation.
+Companies with 250 or employees are now required to publish details on what they pay male and female staff following today’s launch of the government’s gender pay reporting regulation.

-Despite 86% of managers being in favour of a more gender balanced workplace, CMI’s research suggests this is not translating into meaningful action to prevent or challenge negative behaviours.
-Just 42% of managers who said they witnessed bias in pay or remuneration decisions in the past 12 months said they had taken direct action to challenge the behaviour.
+Despite 86% of managers being in favour of a more gender-balanced workplace, CMI’s research suggests this is not translating into meaningful action to prevent or challenge negative behaviours.
+Just 42% of managers who said they witnessed bias in pay or remuneration decisions in the past 12 months said they had taken direct action to challenge the behavior.

 According to CMI Women, the UK economy will need two million new managers by 2024 – and 1.5 million of these will need to be women if we are to achieve gender balance.
 The economic argument for bridging the gender gap is clear: McKinsey calculates that it would add as much as £150bn to the economy by 2025 if eradicated completely.

 Heather Melville, chair of CMI Women and CMI board member, said CMI Women would continue to work with both men and women to help forge a path to meeting the 2024 target for new women managers.

 “Diverse leadership is great for business, so closing the gender pay gap will benefit us all,” she said.
 “CMI Women is working with employers to share the many great ideas and the practices that have made positive changes in promoting gender equality.